tox-dev/tox/doc/example/basic.rst

     tox -i http://pypi.my-alternative-index.org

-This causes tox to install dependencies and the sdist install step to use the specificied url as the index server.
+This causes tox to install dependencies and the sdist install step to use the specified url as the index server.

 You can cause the same effect by this ``tox.ini`` content: